-- 1. Composition rule for Euler-Rodrigues parameters: a purely algebraic proof based on factorisation of rotation matrices. - 2.
-Composition rule for Cayley vectors based on the one for Euler-Rodrigues parameters through stereographic projection. - 3.
-Darboux vector in terms of Euler-Rodrigues parameters. - 4.
-Bertrand mates. - 5.
+- 1. Composition rule for Euler-Rodrigues parameters: a purely algebraic proof based on factorisation of rotation matrices.
+Moved to Session 12 in academic year 2020-2021 - 2.
+Composition rule for Cayley vectors based on the one for Euler-Rodrigues parameters through stereographic projection.
+Moved to Session 12 in academic year 2020-2021 - 3.
+Darboux vector in terms of Euler-Rodrigues parameters.
+Moved to Session 12 in academic year 2020-2021 - 4.
+Bertrand mates.
+Not done in academic year 2020-2021 - 5.
 Points of closest approach for double helices.
 The important observation is that if the pitch is short enough compared to the radius of the helical structure, then the chord of closest approach is NOT along a diameter.
+Not done in academic year 2020-2021

-- 1. Ideal strings under frictionless contact: immediate results from the force balance equation. - 2.
+- 1. Ideal strings under frictionless contact: immediate results from the force balance equation.
+Not done in academic year 2020-2021 - 2.
 Equilibria of two strings with a single contact line: force balance for two strings in single contact.
 The total force acting across the two cross-sections is constant.
 There exist equilibria pairs of ideal strings with circular helical centrelines.
 The centrelines of a pair of ideal strings in equilibria form generalised helices.
 The centrelines of a pair of ideal strings in equilibrium are Bertrand mates.
 All equilibria are circular helices as final result.
+Not done in academic year 2020-2021